Jakob37/RASP/README.md

 This is the recommended and easiest way of using RASP.

-RASP expects your reads to be without adapter- or primer-sequence.
-If you are working with paired-end reads it is recommended to first assembly them.
-A good tool for assemblying paired reads is PandaSeq: https://github.com/neufeld/pandaseq
+RASP expects your reads to be without barcode or primer sequences.
+If you are working with paired-end reads it is recommended to merge them before analysis.
+A good tool for merging paired-end reads is PandaSeq: https://github.com/neufeld/pandaseq

 RASP can also be run locally, and when installed the full analysis can be executed locally by a single command.